|Is there something

 wrong with being gay, lesbian, bisexual or transgender?

-No. There have been people in all cultures and times throughout human history who have identified themselves as gay, lesbian, bisexual or transgender (GLBT).
+No. There have been people in all cultures and times throughout human history who have identified themselves as gay, lesbian, bisexual or transgender (GLBT, or LGBT).
 Homosexuality is not an illness or a disorder, a fact affirmed by the American Psychological Association and the American Psychiatric Association.
 Homosexuality was removed from the Diagnostic and Statistical Manual (DSM) of the American Psychiatric Association in 1974.
 Being transgender or gender variant is not a disorder either, although Gender Identity Dysphoria (GID) is still listed in the DSM of the American Psychiatric Association.
 Being GLBT is as much a human variation as being left-handed -- sexual orientation and gender identity are just another piece of who people are.
 There is nothing wrong with being GLBT -- in fact, there's a lot to celebrate.

 What is wrong are discriminatory laws, policies and attitudes that persist in our schools, workplaces, places of worship and larger communities.
 PFLAG works to make sure that GLBT people have full civil rights and can live openly, free from discrimination and violence.